- Author: Michael Burry

 You must apply as soon as possible if you meet the SSA’s eligibility criteria.
 Moreover, you must consider the guidelines before applying:

-• You must wait if you are able to work and your symptoms are moderate.
+- You must wait if you can work and your symptoms are moderate.

 5 Questions That Must Be Answered Before Applying